San Francisco Realtor Fees

 So, what should your San Francisco listing agent do to earn their pay?
 And what expenses does a listing agent accrue in the process of selling your home?

-In addition to paying for your agent’s time and guidance, most marketing practices involved in listing a San Francisco home for sale also incur costs out of the listing agent’s pocket.
+In addition to paying for your agent’s time and guidance, most marketing practices involved in listing a San Francisco home for sale also involve costs out of the listing agent’s pocket.

 How to Expertly Market a Home in San Francisco